Miscellaneous Dungeoneering Tips & Tricks

 - Sometimes, there will be a door that is openable before the monolith is charged.
 These doors are either a skill door (ex.
 Mining door) or a Guardian door, and in some cases, a door that appears graphically darker than the others.

 - Sleeping guards: Running over the broken bottles will wake the guards, however running over normal tiles will not.
 Thus, you can save a bit of time if you turn run back on after you have walked over the bottles.
+An alternative way to do this puzzle can be done without turning run off: simply click the first square of a garbage pile to run onto it; after you stop, you can finish moving over it.

 - Ghosts: Ghosts will appear as level 5 when DGing with skillers.
 In rooms where the ghosts are level 5, which is also possible without skillers, there will be one level 2 ghost.
 This is the attackable ghost.